The old maxim goes: never talk politics or religion in polite company.

 - According to the responses, 22% of Millennials, more than one-fifth, have ended a romantic relationship because of political strife.

-- 22% of people in the Wakefield survey know someone “whose marriage or relationship has been negatively impacted specifically do to President Trump’s election.”
-Again, this number skyrockets for younger people.
+- 22% of people in the Wakefield survey know someone “whose marriage or relationship has been negatively impacted specifically due to President Trump’s election.”

-- The number spikes to 35% for Millennials.
+- This number skyrockets for younger people, spiking to 35% for Millennials.

 Politics and divorce often go hand in hand.
 Such disputes have always been a huge source of shattered marriages.
 That’s unlikely to change anytime soon.
 But what can you do if you and your spouse fall on opposite ends of the political spectrum?

 Such conflict can kill relationships and lead to divorce.
 Can is the keyword.

 Just because such differences often cause conflict that ends marriages, that doesn’t mean they will.
 It’s not inevitable.

 Every situation involves different people and no two play out exactly the same.
 If you and your spouse have political disagreements, whether that leads to divorce depends on you.